-It may sound surprising, but over a quarter (27%) of men and four in ten (40%) women drink less than once a week.
+It may sound surprising, but two in five (41%) of men aged 18-75 and over half (54%) women drink less than once a week.

-This means, if you’re a man who drinks alcohol weekly, you’re already drinking more than a quarter of men in the UK.
+This means, if you’re a man who drinks alcohol weekly, you’re already drinking more than a two-fifth of men in the UK.